May 3, 1984: Apple marks the all-important first 100 days of Mac sales, signaling whether the product is a hit with customers.

 The results outstrip even Steve Jobs’ most optimistic targets.
 Unfortunately, not everything is as positive as it seems following the successful Mac launch.

 It’s easy to forget today, but when Apple launched the Macintosh in 1984, the company was coming off a couple of high-profile failures.
 The Apple II remained a big seller.
-However, attempts to produce a successor in the form of the Lisa and the Apple III had proven to be busts.
+However, attempts to produce a successor in the form of the Lisa and the Apple III failed miserably.

 Beyond a doubt, the Mac represented an immense technical achievement.
 However, the first-gen Macintosh 128K was also slow and underpowered.
 In addition, Apple still faced the threat of the IBM PC — a more serious, “respectable” choice for many people shopping for their first personal computers.

 Nonetheless, Jobs remained confident.
-He predicted that Apple would sell 50,000 Macs in its first 100 days after the introduction.
+He predicted that Apple would sell 50,000 Macs in its first 100 days.
 Apple smashed that number by April 6.
 By May 3 — or day 100 — Apple had sold 72,000 Macs.

 “We could have sold 200,000 Macintoshes if we could have built them,” Apple product marketing manager Barbara Koalkin told USA Today.